Skip Nav Destination

 Published: 01 July 1978

-... measure of cerebral function.
+... as a measure of cerebral function.
 3. The control group showed a small but statistically insignificant improvement on retesting with Watson-Glaser test form ZM after preliminary administration of form YM.
 4. The relationship between the blood alcohol time curve and the alcohol effect was analysed for each...

 Articles